Spooked by Trump tariffs, investors see few good options

 "Tariffs haven't worked historically and they cause retaliation.
 This is sort of working your way into a trade war which is a drag on the economy," warned Art Hogan, chief market strategist at B. Riley FBR in New York.

-Apple , which is intricately tied to China, dropped 1.75 percent.
+Apple <AAPL.O>, which is intricately tied to China, dropped 1.75 percent.
 The largest U.S. company by market capitalization manufactures its iPhones in China and receives a fifth of its overall revenue from there.

 General Motors, which might raise the prices of its automobiles to help offset higher steel prices resulting from tariffs, sank nearly 4 percent, while Ford Motor Co lost 3 percent.